e271828e/Flight.jl/docs/notes/design/tools/spec_style.md

-- **First use per section: gloss + glossary link; bare term afterward.** The gloss is 5–10 words, parenthesized: "the [drain][g-drain] (the frame-top swap that publishes staged device inputs into the root slots)".
+- **First use per section: gloss + glossary link; bare term afterward.** The gloss is 5–10 words, parenthesized: "the [drain][g-drain] (the frame-top swap that publishes staged device writes into the root inputs)".
 Every section must be locally re-readable by a reader arriving cold.
 - Coinages are governed by `tools/coinage_inventory.md`: a term used in three or more places, or far from its definition, gets a glossary entry; a local